-YouTube Video Optimization Checklist for Higher-ranking Videos
+YouTube Video Optimization Checklist to Increase Visibility

 A good video marketer knows he or she must utilize eye-catching and relevant video ideas to boost brand awareness among their audience.
 But here’s the catch: every creator wants to be good; so expect the competition to be tough.
 The only way you can dominate the YouTube rankings is to use powerful video optimization strategies.